top of page

 She/They, Her/Them

 We all have our own life stories, strengths, and obstacles.
 Life can be challenging, but within each of us lies a wellspring of strength, whether we can see it or not.
 My goal as a mental health counselor is to create a space where we can meet in a genuine and authentic way to identify and overcome the obstacles that are creating conflict and distress in your life.
-I believe in fostering a collaborative space where we can explore your life story together.
 I view therapy through a systemic lens, meaning we'll consider how your family, social circles, and societal influences have impacted you.
 By examining these different angles, we can gain a deeper understanding of what makes you, you.

 I use an approach that will focus on building up your strengths to help you rediscover your self-worth.
 Together, we can work to find a sense of meaning, direction, and purpose.
 We can find ways to help you overcome your life stressors, and how to accept and find peace with the things in your life you cannot change.

 In my free time, I am an avid reader of both fantasy and non-fiction books.
-I have a deep interest in gardening, creating art, playing Dungeons & Dragons with friends, and spending time in nature.
+I have a deep interest in gardening, meditation, yoga, spirituality, creating art, playing Dungeons & Dragons with friends, and spending time in nature.

 areas of interest